You know how to write a CV, but to impress employers with a great CV, follow our top 29 CV writing tips designed to help you get a job in 2023.

 - Versatility

-16. Give examples of you using your skills in a professional environment
+7. Give examples of your skills in a professional environment

-When you write your CV’s skills section, include examples of how you’ve applied your skills.
+When writing your CV’s skills section, include examples of how you’ve applied your skills.
 For instance, here’s how a sales manager can show their organisational and leadership skills on a skills-based CV:

 - Organisational skills: Helped implement a new inventory tracking system, improving organisational efficiency by 25%

-- Leadership: Successful mentoring of new hires led to promotion to manager of a 5-salesperson team
+- Leadership: Successful mentoring of new hires led to being promoted to manager of a 5-salesperson team

 Maximise your chances of getting an interview by only highlighting skills relevant to your target position on your CV.
 To determine which skills to showcase, read the job description and include skills listed by the recruiter (if you have them).